 In the 7th century the abbot of Iona, Adomnán, wrote his biography Life of Columba.
 Very interestingly, this work includes the earliest written reference to the world-famed Loch Ness monster.
 The lake, or loch as they say in Scotland, stretches 23 miles in length and reaches depths of almost 800 feet.
 Gazing on this wide expanse of steel-blue water, it is easy to conjure up images of an impressive antediluvian beast lurking below the surface.

 Discover Loch Ness on Scotland's Highlands & Islands >

 In 565 A.D.
 St. Columba had heard accounts of a strange beast residing in Loch Ness that had been on a killing spree and he decided to see for himself.
 As luck would have it, St. Columba arrived just in the nick of time to save a man who was being attacked by the creature.
 He ordered the beast in the name of God to sink beneath the waters of the loch where, according to local tradition, it has remained to this day, fearful of divine retribution should it venture to poke its head above the surface.
 Numerous sightings have been reported over the years, but despite several scientific investigations this famous lacustrine monster remains elusive.

-On our expertly curated European and Mediterranean itineraries you'll get up close with these near-mythic places and delve into their beguiling histories with help from our knowledgeable and passionate expedition team.
+On our expertly curated coastal European voyages you'll get up close with these near-mythic places and delve into their beguiling histories with help from our knowledgeable and passionate expedition team.